kaden175ck/Small-Web-Components/Readme.md

-## Some small animation projects for practice
+## Some fun web components built for practice using vanilla HTML and CSS.